codenotary/codenotary.io/src/pages/blog/VMwarevSphere-VMMemoryIssues_Can_Hit_Your_VM_Performance.md

 the usage of CPUs and vCPUs can also be monitored so that both the physical host and VMs are right sized with the right CPU resources.

-[CNIL Metrics and Logs](https://www.codenotary.com/products/metrics-and-logs/) is a software that runs within minutes in your VMware-based virtual environment and immediately starts monitoring the VM memory access slowdown indicators and tracks these metrics over time.
+[Metrics and Logs](https://www.codenotary.com/products/metrics-and-logs/) is a software that runs within minutes in your VMware-based virtual environment and immediately starts monitoring the VM memory access slowdown indicators and tracks these metrics over time.